monum/lobby-uploader/README.md

 lobby-uploader
 ===============

+> This branch of the project is for specific monum use only!
+If you're looking to fork, fork master.

 > __This module is still under construction!__ Not yet ready for prime time.

 This node module is responsible for querying data from various sources and uploading it to s3.